 Operate only with stable and safely arranged loads.
-When handling loads that are impossible to center in the truck bed, make sure the load is secured as tightly as possible and operate the vehicle with extra caution.
+When handling loads that are impossible to center on the load deck, make sure the load is secured as tightly as possible and operate the vehicle with extra caution.

 Always attach a tow load to the rear hitch of the vehicle.